stencila/stencila/help/hub/projects/create-a-project.md

 As the creator of the project you automatically become the project **owner**.
 This gives you full authority to make changes or delete the project.

 Before you start [managing your project sources](./manage-project-source.md) we recommend you finalise your project set up.
-It won't take a moment. :wink:
+It won't take a moment ⚡

 ## Project settings